 Best for: brightening

 Retinol and vitamin C are rarely found in one product together, as blending the two active ingredients requires serious formulation nous.
 Get it right, however and the vitamin C works to enhance the retinol's efficacy, resulting in a skin-brightening powerhouse.
 Trust Kate Somerville to triumph with this powerful serum, which tackles fine lines, dark spots and pigmentation within weeks.

 Best for: fine lines

 When it comes to retinol, Medik8 is the industry leader.
-This high-strength milky serum contains the brand’s trademarked Crystal Retinal, which only requires one transformation within the skin to become retinoic acid, thus working up to eleven times quicker than other products.
+This high-strength creamy serum contains the brand’s trademarked Crystal Retinal, which only requires one transformation within the skin to become retinoic acid, thus working up to eleven times quicker than other products.

 Don't assume this means increased irritation though – packed with hyaluronic acid and calming vitamin E, it's also one of the most gentle formulas around.
 There's a reason it's almost continually sold out.